A-Qassem/IEEEMDB/README.md

 ## Project Contents

 ### System Design
-I used **Excalidraw** to draw and organize the system design, including:
+We used **Excalidraw** to draw and organize the system design, including:
 - **Functional & Non-Functional Requirements**
 - **Data Model**
 - **API Design**